drscream/nic-cz-dns-crawler/README.md

   - certificate info for HTTPS (optionally with an entire cert chain)
   - webpage content (optional)
   - everything of the above is saved for each _step_ in the redirect history – the crawler follows redirects until it gets a non-redirecting status or hits a configurable limit
-  - HSTS preload list status for a domain

 Answers from name and mail servers are cached, so the crawler shouldn't flood hosting providers with repeating queries.